zier/goslack/README.md

 # goslack

-golang api for send message to slack
+golang api use slack web hook for send message to slack

-you can read more slack api -> [slack doc api](https://api.slack.com)
+you can read more webhook slack api -> [doc](https://api.slack.com/incoming-webhooks)

 ###Example New